How to Start Breastfeeding your Baby: A Beginner's Guide

 - Hands and knees.
 In this feeding position, the mother is on all fours with the baby underneath her.
 This position is not normally recommended but may be a great way to incorporate a little strengthening exercise into your day.

 Anytime you don’t feel comfortable with a feeding position be sure to stop and readjust yourself or try a different position.
 It is likely that you will need to experiment with many different positions until you find one that works with you and your baby.
+Try a couple of the best nursing pillows to see which one might be best for you and your baby.

 If you find that your milk supply seems low or that your little one doesn’t seem to be feeding as long as he or she should, you can used breast compression to continue the flow of milk and encourage your baby to continue to feed.
 Compression will also stimulate a let-down reflex, a tingling sensation that indicates that your milk is ready to flow.